dan-atack/Schedule-Optimizer/README.md

 4. Ability for manager to remove invalid punches from the database.

-5. Behind-the-scenes cleanup of the code and file directories for better organization.
+5. IN PROGRESS - Behind-the-scenes cleanup of the code and file directories for better organization.

 6. Pagination for pages which might grow to have long lists, such as punchclock records and payroll.